Choojermelon/Altemia/content/Story/Fate Episodes/S9-10/Xaya's Practice.md

 ---
 <p class="xaya">Written by Xayamynx</p>

-today me and friends aventore adventure to ekron
+today me and friends ~~aventore~~ adventure to ekron

-i am studying reading and writing but i take break to adventure with keyta mera ruk bertehyu and akira
+i am studying reading and writing but i take break to adventure with keytar mera ruk bertehyu and akira

-we had fun and nice food ! kraken yaki and apple candy is deel deleci delicious
+we had fun and nice food ! kraken yaki and apple candy is ~~deel~~ ~~deleci~~ delicious

 akira looked stressed     but she is strong and smart     i know she will be O.K. and i will help her if she ask me